The Entropic Barrier around the Conical Intersection Seam: Theory

-As $\Delta E \to 0$, the available phase-space volume in the $(g,h)$ branching plane collapses to zero, producing an entropic penalty that diverges logarithmically.
-This is analogous to the particle-in-a-box, where the energy levels diverge as the accessible volume shrinks to zero.
+We expect both entropy measures to diverge as $\Delta E \to 0$.
+Even though the onset of the divergence might occur for slightly different values of $\Delta E$, it has the same origin: the distribution $P$ or probability density $\rho$ loses support on the shrinking $(g,h)$ branching-plane shell, so that $S \to -\infty$ logarithmically.
+This is similar to the particle-in-a-box, where the energy levels diverge as the accessible volume shrinks to zero, even though the exact scaling is different.